-1. How effectively did Eisenhower balance the achievement of strategic objectives against the interests of various coalition partners while accounting for the uncertainty of war?

-2. How effectively did Allied leaders mitigate risk when planning and executing OVERLORD?

-3. "Germany's defeat in both world wars would not have come about without the arrival of a powerful United States Army in France."
-Do you agree?

-4. What was the relationship between ideology, strategy and operations in the European Theater of the Second World War, and what were the implications of this relationship?

-5. "The Second World War was decided on the Eastern Front.
+- 1. How effectively did Eisenhower balance the achievement of strategic objectives against the interests of various coalition partners while accounting for the uncertainty of war? - 2.
+Which proved more decisive in the European theater, Allied bombing or Allied sealift? - 3.
+"Germany's defeat in both world wars would not have come about without the arrival of a powerful United States Army in France."
+Do you agree? - 4.
+How did ideology affect strategy and operations in the European Theater of the Second World War? - 5.
+"The Second World War was decided on the Eastern Front.
 All the other fighting fronts were of secondary importance."
-Do you agree?

-6. How would Sun Tzu have evaluated the exploitation of intelligence by the Allied leaders?

-7. Judging from this case, the First World War, and the War of American Independence, what elements make for a strategically effective multinational coalition?

-8. Which contributed most to the Anglo-American victory over the German armed forces between 1942 and 1945: the Allies' superior application of force or the errors of German leaders?

-9. Which theorist provides the best insight into Allied victory and German defeat in the Second World War?

-10. Was the victory of the Allies practically inevitable in view of their economic and manpower superiority?
+Do you agree? - 6.
+How would Sun Tzu have evaluated the exploitation of intelligence by the Allied leaders? - 7.
+Judging from this case, the First World War, and the War for American Independence, what elements make for a strategically effective multinational coalition? - 8.
+Which contributed most to the Anglo-American victory over the German armed forces between 1942 and 1945: the Allies' superior application of force or the errors of German leaders? - 9.
+Which theorist provides the best insight into Allied victory and German defeat in the Second World War? - 10.
+Was the victory of the Allies practically inevitable in view of their economic and manpower superiority?

-1. Murray, Williamson and Alan R. Millett.
+- 1. Murray, Williamson and Alan R. Millett.
 A War to be Won: Fighting the Second World War.
 Cambridge, Mass.: Harvard University Press, 2000.
 Pages 446-483.

-2. Larrabee, Eric.
+(Physical or E-Reserve) [38 pages] - 2.
+Larrabee, Eric.
 Commander in Chief: Franklin Delano Roosevelt, His Lieutenants and Their War.
 New York: Simon and Schuster, 1987.
 Pages 412-508.
+(E-Reserve) [97 pages]

-3. O'Brien, Phillips.
+- 3. O'Brien, Phillips.
 "East versus West in the Defeat of Nazi Germany," Journal of Strategic Studies, vol. 23, no. 2 (June 2000).
-Pages 89-111.
-(PURL)

-4. "The Anglo-American Strategic Controversy, 1941-43."
-(Selected Readings)
+Pages 89-113.
+(E-Reserve) [25 pages] - 4.
+"The Anglo-American Strategic Controversy, 1941-43."
+(Selected Readings) [25 pages]